What is eye pain?

 - Prevent many causes of eye pain, such as scratches and burns, by wearing goggles or safety glasses when playing sports, exercising, mowing the lawn, or working with hand tools.
 Construction workers, welders, and people who work around flying objects, chemicals, or welding gear should always wear protective eye gear.

-- Avoid giving your child a toy that can injure his or her eyes.
+- Avoid giving your child a toy that can injure their eyes.
 Toys with spring-loaded components, toys that shoot, and toy swords, guns, and bouncing balls can all injure a child’s eye.

 - Clean your contacts thoroughly and routinely.
 Wear your glasses on occasion to allow your eyes time to rest.
 Do not wear contacts longer than they are intended to be worn or used.